George Elokobi: International career

 Elokobi was first called up for the Cameroon national team in November 2010 for a training camp in France in December 2010 in preparation for 2012 Africa Cup of Nations qualifying games.
 He was again called-up ahead of a qualifying game with Senegal in March 2011, replacing the injured Gaëtan Bong, but was an unused substitute in the match.
 He was also set to play in a friendly against Gabon in France three days later, but the game was cancelled with no official reason announced for the cancellation.

 Coaching career

+Maidstone United

 Following the departure of Hakan Hayrettin in January 2023, Elokobi was appointed caretaker manager of Maidstone United.

 On 24 March 2023, Elokobi was named permanent manager at Maidstone United.
 In the 2023–24 season, Maidstone reached the FA Cup fourth round for the first time.
 On 27 January 2024, Maidstone reached the FA Cup fifth round for the first time after a shock 2–1 away win at Ipswich Town.
 They became "the first club outside the top five tiers of English football to reach the FA Cup fifth round since Blyth Spartans in 1978".

+On 14 April 2026, Elokobi announced that he would be departing the club at the end of the 2025–26 season.